 But with Kendall always on the sidelines, there was an invisible wall between them.
 So in 2015, Delaney created a high school robotics club that could include her sister.
 Using the concept of unified sports, which brings together people with and without intellectual disabilities to compete together, she developed a plan.
 In Unified Robotics, teams of students (“partners” from the general education population alongside “athletes” from special education) use LEGO MINDSTORMS kits to build robots that compete in BattleBots-style sumo matches.

-Over the last several years, Unified Robotics has continued to grow.
-After the pilot season, they partnered with Special Olympics Washington (SOWA) to make robotics an official unified sport with a scalable model that schools across other regions can follow.
+With Delaney and Kendall’s mom at the helm as executive director, Unified Robotics partnered with Special Olympics Washington (SOWA) after their pilot season to make robotics an official unified sport with a scalable model that schools across other regions can follow.
 Microsoft also partnered with Unified Robotics in 2017 to champion its mission by providing technology, devices, and volunteer support.
-And the 2018 SOWA Unified Robotics Championship in Seattle attracted 40 teams and a crowd of 264 volunteers and spectators.

-Beyond Washington, Unified Robotics has expanded to eight states and Noelle is getting requests from schools in other countries about starting programs.
-The demand is there—and certainly the impact of the program after more than three years speaks for itself.
+The demand is there—and certainly the impact of the program speaks for itself.
 “A parent told me that their child said this was first time he actually felt included.
 I was really struck by that,” says Noelle.
 “This was the first time he felt listened to and an equal partner.
 It reminds me of a quote I once heard: ‘Diversity is inviting me to the party; inclusion is asking me to dance.’”

 And this social inclusion is perhaps one of the most enduring legacies of the program.
 Many of the teammates from the pilot program remain friends, even though they’ve graduated from high school.
 For special education students, working this closely with their peers on a complex project helped build their friendships, their confidence, and as Noelle put it, their ability to “imagine more.”